+a.

-- a.
-Conduct a public hearing regarding proposed funding allocations from the U.S. Department of Housing & Urban Development (HUD) funds allocated to the County of Santa Clara in the total amount of \$4,856,913 received for the CDBG, HOME, and ESG Programs to provide housing and housing services.
-The public hearing will provide the opportunity for citizens to comment on the proposed specific allocations of funds. - b.
-Approve the proposed allocation of FY 2002/03 HUD funds received for the CDBG, ESG, and HOME programs, and the proposed contract terms, as recommended by the Housing and Community Development (HCD) Program's Council Committee (CC).
-It is also recommended that the Board approve the recommended allocation of the Board's discretionary share (\$160,046) of the funding.
-As part of the overall distribution of the annual CDBG grant, the Board of Supervisors receives an allocation of CDBG funds equal to the non-entitlement cities.
-These funds can be spent on for any eligible activity and are not restricted to housing activities in the manner that the housing pool funds are restricted.
-(Proposed funding allocations for the CDBG and HOME programs are set forth in Attachment A, and the recommended allocation of ESG funds are set forth in Attachment B.)
+Conduct a public hearing regarding proposed funding allocations from the U.S. Department of Housing & Urban Development (HUD) funds allocated to the County of Santa Clara in the total amount of \$4,059,424 received for the CDBG, HOME, and ESG Programs to provide housing, housing services, community development and public services.
+The public hearing will provide the opportunity for citizens to comment on the proposed specific allocations of funds and the draft FY 2004 Annual Plan, as required by the U.S. Department of Housing and Urban Development.

+b.

+Approve the proposed allocation of FY 2004 HUD funds received for the CDBG, ESG, and HOME programs, and the proposed contract terms, as recommended by the Housing and Community Development (HCD) Program's Council Committee (CC).
+It is also recommended that the Board approve the recommended allocation of the Board's discretionary share (\$157,200) of the funding.